Proof of Residency Review for Rising 6th and 9th Graders

 If you would like to apply for Free & Reduced school meals, please visit SchoolCafe.com and complete a meal application.
 Applications should be submitted before the first day of school to allow time for processing.
 1 (ONE) application per household is needed.

-SPECIAL DIETARY NEEDS – The School Nutrition Program will work to accommodate students who have special dietary needs when the needs are accompanied by a physician’s request.
+SPECIAL DIETARY NEEDS – The School Nutrition Program will work to accommodate students who have special dietary needs when the needs are accompanied by a physician or certified dietician's request.
 Before we can make accommodations, we must have a Modified School Meals form completed and signed by a licensed physician.
 Parents can obtain this form from the School Nutrition Central Office, your child’s school nurse or school Nutrition Manager, or by visiting us on the web.

 BREAKFAST – Please encourage your child to eat breakfast at home or at school.
 Studies show that students who eat a nutritious breakfast are tardy less and absent from school less, spend less time out of class for behavior problems, and perform better on tests.
 Our breakfast program is expanding every year.
 All SNP staff looks forward to greeting your students each morning for breakfast and each day for lunch.
 Please note, according to the USDA meal pattern for breakfast, all students are required to take a fruit or juice (OR both) with their breakfast.
 Please check with your child’s school for serving hours.